-The Australian Government have recently passed a new privacy amendment – the Privacy Amendment (Notifiable Data Breaches) Bill 2016 – to the Privacy Act 1988.
-The big question is who will it affect and what can you do to prepare?
+The Australian Government have recently passed a new privacy amendment – the Privacy Amendment (Notifiable Data Breaches) Bill 2017 on the 13th February 2017 – which started a process that means from 22nd February 2018, all entities covered by the Australian Privacy Principles (APPs) will have clear obligations to report eligible data breaches.
+The big question is what can you do to ensure you are compliant?

 This Bill introduces mandatory data breach notification provisions for agencies, organisations and certain other entities that are regulated by the Australian Privacy Act.
-When this law comes into effect (a set date is yet to be confirmed) organisations who hold any kind of private personal data of Australian citizens will need to make sure they are doing all they can to protect this information.
+When this law comes into effect on the 22nd February 2018, organisations who hold any kind of private personal data of Australian citizens will need to make sure they are doing all they can to protect this information.
 Just like the GDPR, this is not just applicable for organisations based in Australia, but rather for any organisation globally who holds this kind of data on Australian citizens.

 The main focus of this amendment is to make sure users are notified when their data has been compromised in a data breach.
 Organisations will need to make sure that those affected, as well as the information commissioner, are informed within 30 days of a data breach occurring.